 According to an ongoing Internet-based study, above 2,100 women are trying to get pregnant.
 The contestants were 21 to 45 years old.
 They tried to get pregnant for as many as six cycles.
-The study uses questionnaires to make certain Menstrual cycle characteristics and pregnancy status, to find links between this two.
+The study uses questionnaires to make certain Menstrual cycle characteristics and pregnancy status, to find links between these two.
 Some of the contestants charted their cycles through Fertility friend(an online program).

 Women started menstruating at their 12.
 But, found that women who started menstruating at younger than 12 years old, or at age 15 and older, also had reduced fertility, compared with those who started at ages 12 to 13.
 It is because there is little association between heavy or prolonged menstrual flow and fertility.